m-kaif07/m-kaif07/README.md

 - 👋 Hi, I’m @m-kaif07
-- 👀 I’m interested in Computer vision, Data Sciencew and Deep Learning
+- 👀 I’m interested in Computer vision, Data Science and Deep Learning
 - 🌱 I’m currently learning Machine Learning
 - 📫 How to reach me, mkaifcse18@gmail.com is my email.
 You can contact me through this.